leunamnauj/kubernetes-zerotier-bridge/README.md

 ## Kubernetes
-Since this docker image expects the subnetID as an env variable you need to use something like this
+Since this docker image expects the subnetIDs as an env variable you need to use something like this
 ```
 ---
 apiVersion: v1